HSC-23: History

 After refueling and retrieving box lunches, Bullet 10 departed the ship.
 At 1407, Bullet 10 requested and received permission to climb to 1,000 feet for training.
 At 1414, Bullet 10 reported "ops normal."
 At 1423:54, Bullet 10's Electronic Locator Transmitter (ELT) sounded.
 At 1423:56 a "mayday" call was made.
 During the mayday call, the HAC is overheard telling the crew to "strap in PCL, PCL."
 At 1424:03, the ELT stopped transmitting.
 At 1424, Bonhomme Richard reported the crash and sent Bullet 11 to conduct SAR.
 At 1435, a SAR swimmer successfully recovered the body from the water.
 The SAR effort would continue for the next 24 hours involving multiple air and waterborne assets, including all Bonhomme Richard ship assets as well as some Coast Guard assets.
 At 1505, 27 January 2007, the SAR effort was terminated and three missing crewmembers were declared "Lost at Sea."

 On 16 February 2007, during salvage operations, the wreckage of Bullet 10 and the remains of the three missing crewmembers were recovered.
 Subsequent engineering reports revealed that the damage to Bullet 10 is consistent with the aircraft entering the water in a tail-down, right roll altitude with the aircraft having a backward momentum.

 At the time of the incident, the weather satisfied the Visual Flight Rules (VFR) conditions.
 Based on review of training records, all crewmembers had the sufficient training, experience and skill to handle in-flight emergencies related to flight control.
 Moreover, all crewmembers were cleared of all medical conditions or medications which could have caused this mishap.

+Artemis II recovery

+On April 10, 2026, USS John P. Murtha served as the recovery vessel for the Orion spacecraft Integrity and its crew during the Artemis II mission.
+It carried MH-60S Sea Hawk helicopters from HSC-23.